mblayman/mattlayman.com/content/understand-django/2021-01-06-serving-static-files.md

 to make static files work,
 but we're ready for the setting as we're thinking about optimization.
+We should really consider this setting for our projects because Django is fairly slow at serving static files compared to some of the alternative options that are available in the ecosystem.

 The last setting we'll consider is the `STATICFILES_STORAGE` setting.
 This setting controls how static files are stored and accessed